comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Version History

-**Version 1.3**
-- Configurable flag types through admin panel
-- Enhanced type-based moderation system

-**Version 1.2**
-- Standalone admin menu item
-- Dedicated moderator interface

-**Version 1.1**
-- Moderator/Admin capability system
-- wpForo user group integration
-- Custom capability management
+**Still in beta**

 ## Support

-For support and bug reports, please create an issue, or create a pull request.
+For support and bug reports, please create an issue, or create a pull request, or contact @coliasq on .

 ## License